santifo/Helminth_Bioinformatics_2025/course_modules_2025/module_phylogenomics/README.md

 To use it on the VM, type mafft on the command-line, mafft --help will give you information about the proper syntax.

->*"Please note that the procedure below is for all six proteins.
+>*Please note that the procedure below is for all six proteins.
 As you need to align the sequences of each protein independently.*

 1. Open a Terminal and go into the directory	that contains the dataset to align.